We're here for you when you need us

 Only with significantly higher mortgage rates of 3 or 3.5 percent would the deduction for mortgage interest roughly offset the tax on imputed rental value.
 In this case, a change of system would make no difference for many owners in terms of taxation.

-Although many have advocated for a change to the taxation of imputed rental value, all attempts at reform have so far failed (as of May 2024).
-Most recently, two main points of contention have emerged:
+Although many have advocated for a change to the taxation of imputed rental value, all attempts at reform have so far failed (as of September 2024).
+Two main points of contention have emerged:

 Secondly, there is disagreement on the deductibility of debt interest.
 Currently, owners can deduct interest on debt to the extent of their taxable assets and a further CHF 50,000 per year – a sum that is rarely reached in practice.

 The Council of States is in favor of allowing debt interest of up to 70 percent of taxable property income to be offset against tax in future.
-In contrast, the National Assembly voted for 40 percent.
+In contrast, the National Assembly has so far voted for 40 percent.
+In September 2024, the National Assembly deviated from this line when a narrow majority voted in favor of applying the proportionate-restrictive method, under which the amount of the debt interest deduction is based on the ratio of immovable assets (excluding owner-occupied residential property) to total assets.

 Key points of the discussion